Barster/Pathfinding/README.md

 # Pathfinding
 A* Pathfinding written in Java.
 It calculates the quickest path from point A to point B.

-I initally tested my algorithm with a 5x5 grid, eventually making it scalable and customisable by the user, using map.txt
+I initally tested my algorithm with a 5x5 grid, eventually making it scalable and customisable by the user, using map.txt.
+At this current version the map must be either a square or rectangle.